triangletrianglesquareplusx/terminal/README.md

-# This is pet project where I try to recreate a terminal window
+# This is a pet project where I try to recreate a terminal window

 # Getting Started with Create React App